meltano/meltano/docs/src/developer-tools/contributor-guide.md

 1. Update `topic.m5o` file to include the newly created model table
 1. Compile model repo with ``python3 setup.py sdist`
 1. Go to project's `meltano.yml` file and replace `pip_url` with the file path to the targz file created
-1. Stop project's server and run `meltano install` to fetch new settings
+1. Run `meltano install` to fetch new settings
-1. You should now see your changes in the UI
+1. Refresh browser and you should now see your changes in the UI

 ## Dashboard Development